The Fall of Boris Johnson

 A New Statesman, The Times, Daily Mail and FT Book of the Year

 'Delicious detail' - The Times

-Boris Johnson was touted as the saviour of the country and the Conservative Party, obtaining a huge commons majority and finally "getting Brexit done".
-But within three short years, he was deposed in disgrace, leaving the country in crisis.
+Boris Johnson was touted as the saviour of the country and the Conservative Party, obtaining a huge commons majority and finally 'getting Brexit done'.
+But, within three short years, he was deposed in disgrace and left the country in crisis.

 Sebastian Payne tells the essential behind-the-scenes story, charting the series of scandals that felled Johnson: from the blocked suspension of Owen Paterson, through partygate and the final death blow: the Chris Pincher allegations.
 This is the full narrative of the betrayals, rivalries and resignations that resulted in the dramatic Conservative coup – and set in motion those events that saw the party sink to catastrophic new lows.